 - Louisenlund Grove - group of standing stones.
 Many stones have slanting edges - it is possible that these stones are oriented according to the stars.

-- Madsebakke Stone Carvings - the largest group of stone carvings in Denmark, possibly made in Bronze Age circa 1100 - 500 BC.
+- Madsebakke Stone Carvings - the largest group of stone carvings in Denmark, possibly made as early as in Bronze Age around 1100 - 500 BC.
 Depicted ships, wheel-crosses and other symbols.

 - Gudhjem - picturesque town - fishing village - with many historical buildings.